Counsel.

 Indian reality.

 Every jurisdiction has its own peculiarities.
 Indian commercial law is no different — and most template-based drafting misses them entirely.
-We draft for Indian governing law, Indian courts, and Indian regulatory frameworks.
+We draft and advise for Indian governing law, Indian courts, and Indian regulatory frameworks.
 Not adapted from English or US precedent.

 Companies Act 2013